Slideshow776/Love-Entity/README.md

     The player will be able to choose between two kinds of love generations: clicking the big heart or managing the auto generative assets.

     * **What obstacles or difficulties will the character face?**
     Expensive autogenerative assets, unlocks, upgrades and ascention points will not be available until the player have earned enough love.
-Surpassing this obstacle requires the accumulation and wise generation of love.
-The game will also play by itself, meaning that it might be best not to play and wait a while love builds up by itself.
+Surpassing this obstacle requires the accumulation and strategic generation of love.
+The game will also play by itself, meaning that it might be best not to play and wait while love builds up by itself.

     * **What items can the character obtain**
     The player may buy various upgrades with the currencies available to be able to gain even more love.
-Timewarp is available to purchase with rainbow hearts, which will spawn randomly around the big heart and must be clicked upon, some will be falling others will have wings and move unpredictably.
-This will be a work in progress
+Timewarp is available to purchase with rainbow hearts, which will spawn randomly around the big heart and must be clicked upon, some will be falling others will have wings and move unpredictably. _This will be a work in progress_

     * **What resources must be managed?**
     The main currency is love, the goal of the game is to gain as much as possible.
 There will also be rainbow hearts that can buy timewarps.
-Lastly, acquiring ascension points may permanently give a percent love-gain bonus at the cost of beginning anew.
-Additional currencies are a work in progress.
+Lastly, acquiring ascension points may permanently give a percent love-gain bonus at the cost of beginning anew. _Additional currencies are a work in progress._

     * **Describe the game-world environment.**
     The main region of the screen will feature a big clickable heart, when scrolling downwards auto generative assets will reveal themselves.
 The game also features a static burger menu button at the bottom center of the screen, which will show a menu.
-Statically on the top the players resources are displayed.
+Statically on the top of the screen the players resources are displayed.

 3. Dynamics: the interaction between the player and the game mechanics
     * **What hardware is required by the game?**